bucketeer-io/bucketeer-docs/docs/getting-started/create-bucketeer-account.md

 :::

-## Creating a normal account
+## Creating an Enviroment account

-To add a new member to a Buckteer organization, an Admin needs to create a normal account.
+To add a new member to a Buckteer organization, an Admin needs to create an Enviroment account.

 :::note

-Only Admins are capable of creating normal accounts.
+Only Admins are capable of creating Enviroment accounts.

 :::

-As an Admin, you can follow the steps below to crate a normal account for a new user:
+As an Admin, you can follow the steps below to crate an Enviroment account for a new user:

 1. Access the [Bucketeer Dashboard](https://dev.bucketeer.jp/) using your Admin account credentials.
 2. Select the desired project environment from the available options.
-3. Navigate to the Accounts page within the Dashboard.
+3. Navigate to the **Accounts** page within the Dashboard.
 4. Click on the **+ Add** button to add a new account.

 ![Bucketeer account page](./img/create-bucketeer-account-1.png)